thomasclausen/nord-custom-login-form/README.md

 # Examples

-It can be seen in action here [http://www.svommeklubbennord.dk/login/](http://www.svommeklubbennord.dk/login/)
+It can be seen in action here: [http://www.svommeklubbennord.dk/login/](http://www.svommeklubbennord.dk/login/)

 # Usage